-At Lewinsville, we invite children to come to worship with their parents.
-At the 11:00 am service of worship (10:00 am during the summer), children ages 4 through grade 2 may attend SERMON STORIES with our Director of Christian Education Allison Lineberger.
-Children who attend return to re-join their parents after the sermon.
+At Lewinsville, we invite children ages 4 through Grade 6 to come to worship with their parents.
+At the 11:00 am service of worship (10:00 am during the summer), children may attend SERMON STORIES with our Director of Christian Education Allison Lineberger.

 Suggestions for Parents and Other Worshippers

 Relax!
 Your family is important here, and children are important participants in worship.
 God put the wiggle in children.
 Don’t feel you have to suppress it in God’s house.

 - Sit in a place where it will be easy for the children to see and to hear.

 - Introduce your child to people sitting nearby.

 - Let your children use the floor and pew as their own area.
 Kneeling on the floor allows children to use the pew as a desk.
 Standing on the pew allows children to see what’s going on.

 - Use gentle touch: an arm around your child’s shoulder, your hands in his/hers to give reassurance and appropriate attention.